Level: Advanced (Level 3)Awarding Body: Edexcel

 What do I need to qualify for this course?

-The basic entry requirements – 5 4’s at GCSE and preferably a 4 in GCSE Mathematics and English OR a double Merit in BTEC level 2 Extended Certificate with a Merit Grade in Unit 2 Finance for Business.
+The basic entry requirements – 5 GCSEs at grade 4 and above including English and GCSE Mathematics OR a double Distinction in BTEC level 2 Extended Certificate.

 Who are the teachers?

-The Business teachers within the department all have degrees or postgraduate qualifications in Business, Business Management, Business Information Systems, Business Admin or Marketing.
-Many have industry experience, which ranges from Retail Management to FMCG marketing, as well as actually setting up and running their own businesses.
+There are 10 teachers in the department all with degrees or postgraduate qualifications in Business Studies, Business Management or Business & Marketing.
+Many have industry experience, which ranges from Retail Management to FMCG marketing, as well as actually setting up and running their own businesses

 What do students say about the course?

-‘BTEC business is good, very diverse, allows student to explore different parts of business’
+"BTEC business is good, very diverse and allows students to explore different parts of business."

-‘Am more comfortable with BTEC, you have time to sit with your teachers for help and can have group discussions’
+"I am more comfortable with BTEC, you have time to sit with your teachers for help and can have group discussions."